-The Chair of the Board of Directors receives flat-rate compensation of CHF 36,000 (prior year: CHF 36,000) and the Vice-Chair flat-rate compensation of CHF 24,000 (prior year: CHF 24,000).
+The Chair of the Board of Directors receives flat-rate compensation of CHF 36,000 and the Vice-Chair flat-rate compensation of CHF 24,000.
 The Chair of the Investment Committee receives flat-rate annual compensation of CHF 50,000.
+There were no changes compared with the prior year.